 - 5.1 In Local Government there is a broad convention that matters of political controversy, either locally or nationally, should not routinely be brought before Members if at all avoidable during a pre-election period.
-This can impact on, for example, items brought to Committees, questions from the public or from Members, petitions, or Motions on Notice at Council. - In addition to the accepted convention, there are practical reasons for this approach from the publicity point of view.
+This can impact on, for example, items brought to Committees, questions from the public or from Members, petitions, or Motions on Notice at Council. - 5.2 In addition to the accepted convention, there are practical reasons for this approach from the publicity point of view.
 Firstly, whereas the agendas and minutes of official Council meetings are protected by the Local Government Act 1986 from being 'publicity', press releases publicising those minutes are not.
-This presents the Councils with difficulties in publicising any sensitive or controversial decisions during the pre-election period, even if in other circumstances such publicity would be merited by the level of public interest.
-Secondly, the more restrictive publicity regime during the pre-election period means that where an initiative would benefit from a public launch or immediate advertisement or consultation, this will rarely be possible during the pre-election period. - 5.3 Therefore any working practices or protocols which include publicity and media arrangements will need to be interpreted in the light of the restrictions mentioned above.
+This presents the Councils with difficulties in publicising any sensitive or controversial decisions during the pre-election period, even if in other circumstances such publicity regime during the pre-election period means that where an initiative would benefit from a public launch or immediate advertisement or consultation, this will rarely be possible during the pre-election period. - 5.3 Therefore any working practices or protocols which include publicity and media arrangements will need to be interpreted in the light of the restrictions mentioned above.